 We traveled to Bolivia with the marketing manager, Annie, and their photographer, Colin, who like Blake, has documented several of the builds before.
 The trip to Bolivia was a long one, and so was the visa process, but luckily, Annie handled all of this, and came 200% prepared.
 Bolivia has pretty strict visa requirements, including proof of financial solvency and proof of hotel reservation or an invitation letter from Bolivian friends or family.
 We had 3 layovers and 4 separate flights plus a 6 hour drive, so it took about 25 hours to reach the small town of San Pedro de Buena Vista, where the bridge was recently completed.
 We flew Denver to Houston to Panama City to Santa Cruz, Bolivia, to Cochabamba, Bolivia, (Bogota instead of Panama City on the way home) and were pleased to learn that when you have international connections in airports such a Panama and Columbia, you do not have to go through customs.
 This would have been really difficult with all of our camera gear.
 We only had a 45 minute layover upon arriving to Santa Cruz before making our connection to Cochabamba, and our plane was delayed.
 We couldn’t believe it, but the customs agents in Santa Cruz actually personally escorted us through customs, the visa process and baggage claim in order to ensure we made it on our next flight.
 One of the agents actually picked up all of our bags for us at baggage claim, loaded them on a cart and had them waiting for us after customs.
 No issues getting our camera gear and drone (Mavic 2 Zoom) into the country, either.
 Turned out that flight was also delayed, so we made all 4 of our flights that day which was such a relief.

 We met our B2P in-country person, Mariale, who drove us 6 hours from Cochabamba to San Pedro de Buena Vista, mostly on a shelf dirt road in a high desert landscape.
 We had to stop ourselves from wanting to get out and film at every new viewpoint, knowing there was so much for us to capture once we got to the town.
 We only passed a couple small villages the entire 6 hours.
 The mountains were really dry, but also full of small farms and crops.
 The hillsides were also spotted with “qullquas” or food storage containers made of stone and rocks, mostly used for storage of corn.
-We passed several men and women walking along the road with their sheep or corn, even though we hadn’t seen any homes in miles, like this woman we saw on the side of the road with her sheep and sheep dogs:
+We passed several men and women walking along the road with their sheep or corn, even though we hadn’t seen any homes in miles, like the woman we saw on the side of the road with her sheep and sheep dogs.

 We finally arrived to San Pedro de Buena Vista and were able to meet our B2P liason, Henry, a local of Cochabamba, and see our living quarters for the next 4 nights.
 We organized to stay in a locker room in the town’s gymnasium on cots that Annie had organized to bring in.
 They also hired a local from Cochabamba as a cook for the week.
 We were able to use fridge space from a local, but he made us three meals a day on a small two burner propane stove in our small makeshift kitchen: